 Again, visitors were intrigued by Jo's free motion embroidery demonstrations, and lots of kits went to their new homes.
 If you bought one, we hope you're enjoying your free motion embroidery experience!

 The Handmade Festival is in association with Kirstie Allsopp and it celebrates those who love to be creative.
 We did see Kirstie - but only at a distance!
 The weather was glorious over the weekend and we met so many other lovely creatives doing amazing things with wood, wool, metal and clay!

 There is so much preparation involved in doing the shows.
-Often, it could be 2-3 days' work, plus at least a morning packing up two cars which is like a complex 3D jigsaw puzzle!
+Often, it could be 2-3 days' work, plus at least a morning packing up two cars which is like trying to complete a complex 3D jigsaw puzzle, but without knowing how it's supposed to look!
 Here is Poppy, who joined us over the summer for work experience.
 It was really great having such a capable extra pair of hands during this busy time.
 Poppy is cutting out and rolling up the cotton canvas.
 Although she spent many hours of measuring and cutting, we still sold out of all of our canvas!